1. How much is Dinner Money?

 9. What do I do if my child has lost a piece of clothing?

 Parents must either sew a name label into all clothing or write the child’s name in indelible ink.
 Looking after belongings is a key skill for all our children and a name label makes this easier.
 Items that are lost will be placed in the lost property basket outside the internal hall doors.
 We will do our utmost to find lost items but we are unable to provide a replacement.
-At the end of the year all unclaimed items will be sent to charity.
+At various stages of the school year, all unclaimed items will be sent to charity.

 10. Where will my child go when they finish Darton in Year 6?

 We offer varied support in the transition from primary to secondary school.
-The catchment secondary schools are either Darton College http://dartoncollege.co.uk or Kettlethorpe High School http://www.kettlethorpehigh.co.uk
+The catchment secondary schools are either Delta Darton Academy www.dartonacademy.org.uk or Kettlethorpe High School www.kettlethorpehigh.co.uk

 Applications for secondary school need to be submitted by the 31st October unless the Local Authority advises a different date.